RENCI-NRIG/x-cite/README.md

 - Once you are satisfied with your changes, commit them, and push them to this repository, or submit a pull request.

-When content is in the `main` branch of this GitHub repository, the [publish] workflow will then take care of the rest.
+Once content is in the `main` branch of this GitHub repository, the [publish] workflow should take care of the building and publishing the site.

 <!-- References -->